-The Scholarship Program identifies future leaders in environmental, Tribal public policy, and health care fields.
-It is highly competitive; in FY 2023, 384 students, many of whom had already participated in their schools' internal competitions with a larger pool of applicants, competed for 55 scholarship awards.
-As a condition of their award, Scholars attend a multiday, in-person Scholar Orientation experience in Tucson, Arizona.
-The Udall Foundation continued its efforts in FY 2023 to reduce equity barriers and grow participation from Minority Serving Institutions in the Scholarship Program, consistent with the requirements of EO 13985.
+The Udall Undergraduate Scholarship (Scholarship) identifies future leaders in environmental, Tribal public policy, and health care fields.
+It is highly competitive with hundreds of applicants who have already participated in their school's internal competition competing for 55 Scholarship awards.
+As a condition of their award, Scholars attend a multiday Scholar Orientation experience either virtually or in person.
 Scholarships are funded by interest revenues earned on Trust Fund investments.